PROTECTING NATURE AND PEOPLE

 The simplest and most effective way to reduce human-bear conflicts is to keep food sources and trash secured with bear-proof garbage cans.

-The challenge is to create a source for funding to support the nearly 1.3 million households in black bear country that would quickly benefit from using bear proof trash cans and receiving Bear-Wise education.
+The challenge is to create a source for funding to support the nearly 1.3 million households in black bear country that would quickly benefit from using bear proof trash cans.

 Avoiding fragmentation and controlling food sources in neighborhoods — not hunting — is the solution to the nuisance-bear problem.